-Centre Name Wrights Road/Show Place
+Centre Name /rights Road/Show Place

 Reference 38F

 Territorial Authority Christchurch City

 Centre Type Commercial Office

 Total Centre Area 10.9 ha

-Vacant Land 4.6 ha 4.6 ha
+Vacant Land 4.6 ha

 - Designated

 Non-Feasible Undeveloped Land and Reason - Non-commercial activity consented and high probability of implementation

-- Did not meet criteria for feasibility (as discussed below)
+Reason - Did not meet criteria for feasibility (as discussed below)

 Feasible Vacant Land 4.6 ha

-Zones / Commercial Office Current Key Offices Overlays Liquefaction Management Area (LMA) Activities Food and beverage outlets 2017 rental rates as a percentage of the average for N/A Obtained a Consent in the Last Five Years RMA/2016/2319 subdivision consent for 98 Wrights Road
+Zones / Commercial Office Current Key Offices Overlays Liquefaction Management Area (LMA) Activities Food and beverage outlets 2017 rental rates as a percentage of the average for N/A Obtained a Consent in the Last Five Years RMA/2016/2319 subdivision consent for 98 Wrights Road RMA/2014/1887 land use consent for office activities at 98 Wrights Road

-Commercial Office clusters RMA/2014/1887 land use consent for office activities at 98 Wrights Road RMA/2014/3416 land use consent to convert the temporary car park at 23 & 27 Show Place to a permanent car park
+Commercial Office clusters RMA/2014/3416 land use consent to convert the temporary car park at 23 & 27 Show Place to a permanent car park

-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The centre has relatively good access to the arterial road network.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network The centre has relatively good access to the arterial road network.
 Whiteleigh Avenue is a major arterial and parts of Wrights Road is a minor arterial.
 The Southern Motorway passes relatively close to the southern boundary of the centre.
-Whiteleigh Avenue has cycle lanes and the centre will have good access to a major cycle route at Wrights Road when it is developed.
+Whiteleigh Avenue has cycle lanes and the centre will have good 4 12 access to a major cycle route at Wrights Road when it is developed.
 Bus stops on Whiteleigh Avenue are serviced by a high frequency and a low frequency route.
 A low frequency bus service stops on Birmingham Drive near the Wrights Road part of the centre.
-4 12 Land Assembly The centre is mostly developed with some areas surplus to the requirements of the raceway available for redevelopment.
+Land Assembly The centre is mostly developed with some areas surplus to the requirements of the raceway available for redevelopment.
 These are generally in large blocks and could provide for a variety of uses enabled by the zone.
 4 12 Land Remediation Requirements Some of the vacant sites are HAIL sites as a result of former uses including a sports turf or cinder horse racing track.
 Investigations for recent consents have generally not found significant contamination issues.
 3 6 Location-specific Private Infrastructure Requirements None known.
-4 8 Natural Hazards Constraints The whole of the centre is in an LMA.
+4 8 Natural Hazards Constraints The whole of the centre is in a LMA.
 Consent notices for some sites require specific foundation design.
 3 9 Planning Constraints District Plan objectives and policies are to recognise and enable existing office and retail activities in Addington but to limit future growth and development to support the recovery of the Central City.
 The rules provide for offices, commercial services and food and beverage outlets subject to built form standards including a requirement that 20% of the site be landscaped.
 Access to Wrights Road has some restrictions.
-4 16 Proximity to Residential Areas (customer base/workforce) The centre is sandwiched to some extent between industrial and open space zoned land with the motorway running to the south.
-There is some medium density residential zoned land to the south and east but to a lesser extent that other commercial centres.
-This is likely not a significant constraint in the Commercial Office zone, however, if most employees or visitors are anticipated to come from further afield.
-4 16 Visibility The centre has good visibility from the arterial road network.
+4 16 Proximity to Residential Areas (customer base/workforce) and east but to a lesser extent that other commercial centres.
+This is 16 Visibility The centre has good visibility from the arterial road network.
 4 12 Other Development Constraints There are three scheduled trees at the centre of one of the partially vacant sites (1 Show Place).
 There is enough room between these trees and the road boundary, however, not to significantly constrain future intensification on the site.
-4 8 TOTAL WEIGHT ED SCORE 99
+4 8 TOTAL WEIGHT ED SCORE (out of 104) 99